Richard Matthews

 email

-Currently, I am doing a postdoc with Laura Fontanella at Université Paris-Est Créteil on Krivine realizability.
+Recently, I completed a postdoc with Laura Fontanella at Université Paris-Est Créteil on Krivine realizability.
 Kleene's method of realizability was originally contructed as a way to extract the computational content of constuctive proofs as well as being a method to prove versions of the disjunction and existential witness properties for various intuitionistic theories.
 In a series of papers Jean-Louis Krivine extended this idea to work over classical logic using a technique which builds both upon Kleene's original idea and the method of forcing in set theory.

-• (2022 - Mar 2024)
+• (2022 - 2024)

 • Postdoctoral project with Laura Fontanella at Université Paris-Est Créteil, working on models of realizability.